MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Teams apps must respond within a reasonable timeframe or show a loading or typing indicator or message or warning.

-* Tabs must respond within two seconds or display a loading message or warning.
+* Tabs must respond within two seconds or display a loading message or warning. [*Mandatory Fix*]
-* Bots must respond to user commands within two seconds or display a typing indicator.
+* Bots must respond to user commands within two seconds or display a typing indicator. [*Mandatory Fix*]
-* Message extensions must respond to user commands within two seconds.
+* Message extensions must respond to user commands within two seconds. [*Mandatory Fix*]
-* Notifications must display within two seconds of the user action.
+* Notifications must display within two seconds of the user action. [*Mandatory Fix*]

 ## App package and store listing